Mipomersen: Adverse effects

-The drug has a black box warning about the risk of liver damage; specifically it can cause elevations in the levels of transaminases and causes fatty liver disease.
+The drug had a black box warning about the risk of liver damage; specifically it can cause elevations in the levels of transaminases and causes fatty liver disease.

 In clinical trials, 18% of subjects taking mipomersen stopped using the drug due to adverse effects; the most common adverse effects leading to discontinuation were injection site reactions, increases of transaminases, flu-like symptoms (fever, chills, abdominal pain, nausea, vomiting), and abnormal liver tests.

 Other adverse effects include: heart problems including angina and palpitations, edema, pain in legs or arms, headache, insomnia, and hypertension.

 Interactions

 Other drugs known for causing liver problems might add to mipomersen's risk of liver damage.
 No pharmacokinetic interactions have been described.

 Pharmacology

 Mechanism of action

 Mipomersen binds to the messenger RNA coding for apolipoprotein B-100 (ApoB-100), a protein that is the main component of low-density lipoprotein (LDL) and very low-density lipoprotein (VLDL).
 As a consequence, the RNA is degraded by the enzyme ribonuclease H, and ApoB-100 is not translated.